Resources For Review Authors

 • Mentions that the information is from a Cochrane Review

-• Makes it clear that the review was developed through CPH.
-This can be signalled via an acknowledgement statement and/or placement of our logo on dissemination products.
-Please email CPH KT manager at Meghan Finch (meghan.finch@health.nsw.gov.au) to request logo.
+• Makes it clear that the review was developed with CPH support (if editorial or author support has been provided through this group).
+This can be signaled via an acknowledgement statement and/or placement of our logo on dissemination products.
+Please email CPH KT manager at Meghan Finch (meghan.finch@health.nsw.gov.au) to request use of logo.

 Ideally, your dissemination product would also: